 John de Mestre – Principal

-John has practiced as a solicitor in Sydney since 1984.
+John has practised as a solicitor in Sydney since 1984.
 John established John de Mestre & Co Pty Ltd in 1992.
-He has been involved with many and varied areas of general practice.
+He has been involved with many and varied areas of general practice including:

 Warren Azar – Solicitor

 With over 40 years’ experience in the law, Warren has acted on countless options, sales, acquisitions, development agreements and complex loan facilities for major boutique residential, commercial and retail developments.
 He continues to support substantial developers of medium-high density strata developments.
 Warren also engages a good deal of his time in pro bono work for diverse charitable and religious organisations.

 Michael joined our firm in 2016.
 He was admitted as a solicitor in 2022.